When it comes to buying a diamond ring, there are a few tips which can save you some money. We share them with you below:

 We at Bespoke Diamonds meet people on a daily basis and assist them in understanding diamonds – we are more than happy to assist you in this process also.

 For those who would like more information in relation to diamonds, we would advise the following:

-– become familiar with the 4 C’s of diamonds
+– Become familiar with the 4 C’s of diamonds

 The diamond carat relates to the weight of a diamond.
 Broadly speaking, the larger the carat, the bigger the diamond, however this is a bit over simplified.
 It is possible to get a diamond with a larger spread, in other words, it looks larger than it actually is.
 It is possible to get a 0.90 carat diamond which looks larger than a 1.0 carat diamond simply because the spread of the 0.90 carat diamond is larger.
 We specialise in identifying excellent cut diamonds which appear larger than they are – our access to over 250,000 diamonds facilitates us to do this.

-The more white a diamond is, the rarer it is and the more expensive it is also.
+The more white a diamond is, the more rare it is and the more expensive it is also.
 The purest diamond is called a ‘D’ colour.
 The scale runs from D to Z where Z is heavily tinted yellow.
 We would recommend staying in the range D – I colour and anything below a colour I would result in a tint of yellow in your diamond, which we would not recommend.
 Most diamonds are in the F – H colour range with very little difference in the look between an F and a H coloured diamond.

 Most diamonds contain small markings inside the diamond called inclusions.
 Most cannot be seen with the naked eye.
 The range is from IF (Internally Flawless) to I1 (medium to large blemishes)

-Scale of inclusions is below.
+Scale of inclusions below.